 Mark Seliger Photography at The Fahey/Klein Gallery

 This upcoming exhibition will reflect the high level of craftsmanship of Mark Seliger; the way he masterfully captures the celebrities both as ordinary people and as godly creatures whether they are portrayed in their personal environments, public space or in the studio.

-The audience will be able to see the celebrity photography by Seliger at The Fahey/Klein Gallery from 29 November 2018 until 19 January 2019.
+The audience will be able to see the celebrity photography by Seliger at The Fahey/Klein Gallery from in Los Angeles 29 November 2018 until 19 January 2019.
 Below, find our 5 highlights from the show!